richardanaya/wasm-script/README.md

 # Exposing Browser Functionality

 Until we have DOM exposure in WebAssembly, we still are in a position we need to provide our own exposures to the browser's functionality.
-Luckily there's some pretty easy ways to do this.
+This library has some helper functions for common memory structures.

 ```html